hippiehunter/dblbook/src/common/variables.md

 accnt
 ```

-Using any of these paths will result in a helpful compiler error that will tell you what the other considered symbols were.
+Using any of these invalid paths will result in a helpful compiler error that will tell you what the matching symbols are.

 > #### Compiler Output
 > ```